Meet Our Team

 It is noteworthy to mention that Mr. Lees is the son of Francis Lees Sr., who has been an Economics professor at St John’s University, and Fordham University.
 As the Chairman of the department for many years, Francis senior bestowed an avid interest in Economics, fostered in many thought-provoking conversations over the years.

-Jerry has been a sound designer and audio technician for over twenty years.
+Jerry has been a musician, sound designer, and audio technician for over twenty-five years.
 Having a musical background and experience as a disc jockey, has helped Jerry to intuitively understand the needs of various performance contexts.
 Jerry has experience with both analog and digital mixing consoles that includes: Mackie, Allen and Heath and PreSonus.
 He uses both passive and active speakers such as: JBL, Electro-Voice, and QSC.
 Jerry chooses to use a variety of microphones from industry standard choices to specialized microphones.
 He has run sound in several settings from theaters to outdoor festivals and mobile sound.
 Through pre-production elements such as creating sound tracks and music editing, Jerry creates sonic environments to enhance and elevate the visual counterpart to the projects he works on using production techniques and state of the art software.
 As a percussionist, he has performed at various venues and with numerous performers.
-Jerry is currently a partner of L & S Entertainment, Inc. and the band leader of Moonstruck, which has been performing at concerts, weddings, social events, and dinner dances for the past 20 years.
+Jerry is currently the owner of L & S Entertainment, Inc. and the band leader of Moonstruck, which has been performing at concerts, weddings, social events, and dinner dances for the past 25 years.

 Fine & Media Arts

 Chris is a chair of the SkillsUSA 3-D Visualization Competition in Syracuse, NY, where his students have won multiple “best in shows” at the Long Media Art Show and recognition at SkillsUSA state and national competitions.
 His past students have received multiple scholarships from the work they have done in school.